dojo-modeling/dojo-docs/geotemporal-format.md

-## Causemos Compliant Format
+## Geotemporal Format

-Dojo will convert model data into the causemos compliant format used by [Uncharted's](https://www.uncharted.software/) CauseMos tool.
+Dojo will optionally convert model data into the Geotemporal format used in several applications.

 ### Contents

-Data registration is discussed in the [data registration document](https://github.com/jataware/dojo-docs/blob/feature/causemos/data-registration.md).
-This document is meant to further describe the CauseMos compliant format and elaborate on some less common data registration scenarios.
+This document is will further describe the Geotemporal format and elaborate on some less common data registration scenarios.

 1. [Overview](#overview)
 2. [Date ranges](#date-ranges)